 Associate Attorney, Law Office of James G. McCarney

 Making It In Manhattan

-Following on from the brilliant news that I had passed the New York Bar exam, I channeled all my excited energy into the next obstacle I had to overcome: Getting a job in New York City.
+Following on from the brilliant news that I had passed the New York Bar Exam, I channeled all my excited energy into the next obstacle I had to overcome: Getting a job in New York City.
 There is no quick fix for landing an attorney role in the Big Apple.
 It’s fiercely competitive, hugely oversaturated and as a non-U.S citizen, there is the whole visa process to consider.
-I spent 5 months applying for jobs on every jobs website I could find.
+I spent 5-months applying for jobs on every career website I could find.
 When I ran out of vacancies to apply for, I googled “litigation firms in New York City” and started sending my resume and cover letter to every single firm on the list, from A-Z. I was offered an associate position quite early on in my search which I decided to turn down after much deliberation.
 I wanted to be a lawyer in New York so badly it felt wrong to not take the offer but I knew I wouldn’t have been happy there.
 The firm was located outside of the city and I really wanted to be in Manhattan.
 If I had ignored my gut feeling I wouldn’t have ended up where I am today!
 I probably sent over 1,000 applications and had around 12 interviews before I finally landed my dream job.